 However, the indefinite delay of Total's Josyln North tar sands mine is a clear indication that industry’s growth forecasts are not accurate and a sign that the continued expansion of the tar sands is anything but inevitable.
 Tar sands are high cost, high risk, and high carbon.
 Josyln North’s mothballing is the latest in a developing trend that doesn't bode well for the industry's future.
 The economics of the tar sands are marginal today, and nd in a carbon constrained world, they become increasingly unviable.

-- The tar sands are the largest industrial project on Earth and growing
+- - The tar sands are the largest industrial project on Earth, and it's growing fast

 - Key Problems:

-- - Industry plans to triple production, and keep growing
+- - Industry plans to triple productionby 2030

 - There are literally no limits on continued expansion